-With an impressive resume of wins in the karting ranks, Harvick made the move to full-bodied stock cars.
-He competed at local racetracks in the Late Model division starting with the 1992 season.
-In 1993, he won the Late Model track championship at his hometown track – Mesa Marin Speedway in Bakersfield.
+With an impressive resume of wins in the karting ranks, Harvick made the move to full-bodied stock cars in 1992.
+He competed at local racetracks in the Late Model division and in 1993, won the Late Model track championship at his hometown track, Mesa Marin Speedway in Bakersfield.

-When not racing, he competed on the wrestling team at Bakersfield’s North High School.
-After high school graduation, Harvick decided to follow his dreams and pursue a professional racing career.
+When not wrestling a stock car, Harvick competed on the wrestling team at Bakersfield’s North High School.
+Upon graduation, Harvick followed his dreams and pursued a professional racing career.

 He advanced to the NASCAR Featherlite Southwest Tour full-time in 1995, earning Rookie of the Year honors and finishing 11th in points.
-Harvick also made his first career Camping World Truck Series start in 1995.
-On Oct.
-15 at Mesa Marin, he started and finished 27th in his family-owned No. 72 truck.
+Harvick also made his first career Camping World Truck Series start on Oct.
+15, 1995 at Mesa Marin where he started and finished 27th in his family-owned No. 72 truck.

-Harvick drove four more Camping World Truck Series races for his family-owned team in 1996.
-In 1997, he took over the wheel of the No. 75 Spears Motorsports entry in the Camping World Truck Series for the second half of the season, scoring two top-10 finishes.
+Harvick drove four more Camping World Truck Series races for his family-owned team in 1996, but in 1997 he took over the wheel of the No. 75 Spears Motorsports entry in the Camping World Truck Series for the second half of the season, scoring two top-10 finishes.